ThinkGeo/Desktop-Maps/quick-start-guide/QuickStartGuide_WPF_VS/README.md

 ![Registration Exception](./assets/LicenseNotInstalledException.png "Registration Exception")

-Also you will be directed to ThinkGeo's registration website, where you can create an account to begin a 30-day free evaluation.
+Also you will be directed to [ThinkGeo's Registration Website](https://helpdesk.thinkgeo.com/register), where you can create an account to begin a 30-day free evaluation.
 From there, you can download and install the Product Center and manage licenses for ThinkGeo products.
-For more information, please refer to the [ThinkGeo Product Center QuickStart Guide](https://cloud.thinkgeo.com/clients.html).

 <img src="./assets/Create_ThinkGeo_Account.png"  width="710" height="580">